 HV Site Specific Storage Import

+In order to ensure that the tariffs calculated for the new tariffs align with the existing demand tariffs on which they are based, it will be necessary to aggregate data for the new tariffs with the existing tariffs on which they are based for the majority of the tariff calculations.
+This ensures that the calculations for the three pairs of tariffs remain aligned for each step of the CDCM with only the application of residual charges differing.

 The legal text drafting also introduces a new note under Table 5 set out under paragraph 141 which sets out how DNOs could ascertain whether a storage facility meets the definitions that would allow them to apply one of the new tariffs.
 The solution and thus the legal text means that it would be for the Supplier to provide assurance to the DNO that a storage facility meets the requirements to be assigned to one of the new tariffs.

 With respect to DCP 341, the baseline text to which changes should be made against is the 01 April 2020 pre-release version of the DCUSA which was issued in October 2018.
 However, following the Authority’s decision to approve DCP 268 ‘DUOS Charging using HH Settlement data’ on 08 April 2019, the Working Group were required to consider the amendments being made by DCP 268.
 It was noted that a number of amendments in this change impact a number of paragraphs amended by DCP 268.
 This change therefore considers those approved paragraphs that this change is seeking to amend.
 It is also noted that if DCP 341 is approved then both DCP 268 and DCP 341 will be implemented in the same DCUSA release on 01 April 2021.